 The Triple Bottom Line in Action

 The triple bottom line concept highlights how people, planet, and profit are interconnected.
 It’s not just a catchy phrase.
 It’s a real strategy that guides decisions from hiring practices to product design.
+The Global Reporting Initiative (GRI) provides a widely recognized standard for measuring and reporting triple bottom line performance, helping companies disclose their social, environmental, and economic impacts in a transparent way.
 John Elkington coined this concept, bringing attention to the social and environmental impact of business.
+Research published in the Harvard Business Review supports the advantages of the triple bottom line approach for organizations.

 Adapting the Triple Bottom Line to Your Organization